samyakj-eightfold/claude-code-slack-bot/README.md

 ### Setting Working Directory

-The bot uses a default working directory (configurable via `DEFAULT_WORKING_DIRECTORY` in `.env`, defaults to `/home/ec2-user/vscode`) when no directory is explicitly set.
+The bot uses a default working directory (configurable via `DEFAULT_WORKING_DIRECTORY` in `.env`) when no directory is explicitly set.
 You can override this for specific channels, conversations, or threads.

 #### Set working directory: